gina-alaska/rtstps-cookbook/README.md

 Java 1.6_025 or newer

 # Usage
-RT-STPS must be downloaded and placed in the 'download_cache' directory prior to using this cookbook.
+RT-STPS must be downloaded and placed in the 'cache' directory prior to using this cookbook.

 # Attributes